HIV is not a death sentence, with treatment it is a chronic condition.

 When you are living with HIV, you can give birth to a healthy baby.
 When you are diagnosed while pregnant, you should start treatment as soon as possible.
 When you are already on treatment, you should continue your treatment regularly.
 Placenta protects your unborn child from getting HIV.
 Giving birth and breastfeeding potentially pose a risk for vertical transmission (from mother to child).
 However, if the virus is suppressed and undetectable, the chances are reduced greatly.

 If your viral load is undetectable, you can give birth vaginally or naturally.
 When, at the time of conceiving, your viral load is not undetectable (yet), you will probably be advised a caesarian cut.
 After delivery, your infant will receive PEP (post exposure prophylaxis) for 4 weeks to ensure that HIV will not be transmitted, and will be tested for HIV.
-Breastfeeding is recommended when your viral load is undetectable and when you are taking your treatment every day; in other cases, formula feed is recommended.
 It is important that each step in the process is thoroughly discussed with your doctor.

 Treatment as Prevention